Censorship in China: Background

-In the Republican China period, the earliest known instance of Chinese censorship was in 1941 when the second volume of the book "Inside Asia", by John Gunther, was banned by the Nationalist government.
+According to Reporters Without Borders, diversity of views and privately owned media were eliminated in 1949 when the CCP took control of China, bringing editorial freedom to a complete end.
+The official Chinese news media serves as the CCP's "mouth and tongue" as well as its "eyes and ears."

-The People's Republic of China adopted the "Economic Reform" policy in 1978, which transformed China's economic structure from a planned economy to a market economy.
+The People's Republic of China started reform and opening up in 1978, which transformed China's economic structure from a planned economy to a market economy.
 To stimulate the economy, the Chinese government relaxed its control on media, which promoted media commercialization, profits, and growth.
 The 1989 Tiananmen Square protests were a turning point for Chinese censorship, especially after they were forcibly suppressed on 4 June 1989 following a declaration of martial law and People's Liberation Army troops being deployed, and the Chinese government was condemned internationally.
 Following the protests and subsequent massacre, news censorship was strengthened because government officials considered that free media had promoted the "turmoil" and represented a potential threat to the regime.
 After 1995, the Chinese government expanded internet access because it thought that a developed internet would have a positive effect on economic growth; it simultaneously adopted strategic censorship to control information.

-The CCP Propaganda Department (中共中央宣传部; CCPPD) is the main official institution responsible for censorship work.
+The CCP Propaganda Department is the main official institution responsible for censorship work.
 Other departments, for example the State Council Information Office and the Ministry of Culture and Tourism (formerly known as the Ministry of Culture until 2018), assist with censorship work.
-In 2013, CCP general secretary Xi Jinping upgraded the Internet censorship department and established the Cyberspace Administration of China (中央网络安全和信息化委员会办公室; CAC), an independent network regulation agency.
+In 2013, CCP General Secretary Xi Jinping upgraded the Internet censorship department and established the Cyberspace Administration of China (CAC), an independent network regulation agency.